 Excessive Sweating Prevention

-Follow these daily suggestions to prevent excessive sweating.
+Follow these daily suggestions and remedies to prevent excessive sweating.

 - Shower at least twice a day